productml/blurr/docs/Data Transform Config (DTC).md

 Type | Type of data being stored | `integer`, `boolean`, `string`, `datetime`, `float`, `map`, `list`, `set` | Optional.
 If Type is not set, the DTL uses `string` as the default type
 Value | Value of the field | Any python expression, and must match the Type | Required
 When | Boolean expression that defines which raw events to process | Any `boolean` expression | Optional

+### ActivityAggregate
+`Blurr:Aggregate:ActivityAggregate`.Activity Aggregate is a specialization of the Block Aggregate where the inactivity based `Split` condition is specified by  `SeparateByInactiveSeconds`.

 ### Variable